 Herod was given the opportunity to repent.
 What a gracious God!
 The spiritually bankrupt scribes and priests in Jerusalem were also given an opportunity to repent.
 All of them could have repented and cried to God for mercy, and God would have heard them.
 But of their own free will they forged the chains of their wicked lives that had now bound them.
 They had made the chain link by link, tied it to themselves, and bound themselves by its heavy weight of evil.
 They were the authors of their own misfortune.

 Note that Herod was disturbed, which literally means shaken, frightened, coiled up inside by some kind of stirring motion.
-But when he realized the Magi had outwitted him, he was furious, and made the choice that he had always made, namely, to kill his rivals and promote himself.
+Satan's servants do not like when things do not go their way.
+When he realized the Magi had outwitted him, he was furious, and made the choice that he had always made, namely, to kill his rivals and promote himself.